The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 The Hideaway Idaho for sale listing on Loopnet

 Here’s another listing page from RealNex that puts the asking price slightly higher at $3,275,000.
-I guess they reduced the price based on Loopnet.

 Interestingly, I also found the RealNex listing for the vacant land parcel from before.
-It seems like the asking price was $550,000 for just the land back then.

 If you want to see a walkthrough of The Hideaway without Jon Taffer’s yelling, I also found this video tour from the commercial broker: